arnold-c/OutbreakDetection/manuscript/manuscript.typ

 #figure(
   image("manuscript_files/plots/optimal-thresholds_prop-alert-plot.svg"),
-  caption: [The difference between proportion of the time series in alert for outbreak detection systems under different testing rates and noise structures.
+  caption: [The difference between the proportion of the time series in alert for outbreak detection systems under different testing rates and noise structures.
 The shaded bands illustrate the 80% central interval, and the solid/dashed lines represent the mean estimate.
 Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.]
 )
 <fig-alert-proportion>